ChicagoBlockchainProject/CBPApp/README.md

 Proof of Presence (PoP) Algorithm
 =============================
 Proof of Presence uses BlueTooth/Audio to prove somebody is in attendance at an event.
 Unlike GPS (which can be spoofed), the algorithm proves you are there by other people confirming that you are present.
-Bluetooth and audio validation work as multi-factor authentication, before the PoP settles on a blockchain.
+Bluetooth and audio validation work as multi-factor authentication before the PoP settles on a blockchain.
 A majority of people at the event need to confirm you are there.
 This data needs to be sent to a smart contract to calulate and come to consensus that you attended in a decentralized fashion and then fairly distrubte the tokens.
 Each event must have a unique EventId.

 ### Translated to Tech